libis/rdm-integration/ddi-cdi.md

 ## License

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE.txt](LICENSE.txt) for details.

+---

-## Appendix: cdi_generator_jsonld.py deep dive
+## Appendix: cdi_generator_jsonld.py Deep Dive

 **Navigation**: [↑ Table of Contents](#table-of-contents) | [← Credits & Acknowledgments](#credits-and-acknowledgments) | [↑ Back to Top](#ddi-cdi-metadata-generation)

-This appendix gives a technical, implementation-oriented overview of the Python generator referenced throughout this document: `image/cdi_generator_jsonld.py`.
+This appendix provides a technical, implementation-oriented overview of the Python generator referenced throughout this document: [cdi_generator_jsonld.py](image/cdi_generator_jsonld.py).

 ### What it is